MaLeoOS/maleoos.github.io/index.md

 This is not only a desktop, this is a new operating system.
 The MaLeo OS is about develop soon.

-### Markdown
+### About MaLeo OS

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+MaLeo OS will be based on Arch Linux.
+This operating system is made only for fun.
+More information soon.

 ```markdown
 Syntax highlighted code block